Neutrino Constraints on Scalar-Tensor Gravity: Analysis

 Since the inference of Earth's local density is made assuming a flat metric, this implies the parameters of the above formula have to be understood as being in the Einstein frame, which can then be converted into the Jordan frame, if needed.
 However, this leaves an open question: is the bulk modulus also affected by the background value of $\varphi$?
 If so, the inferred density would rather be some effective density given by $\rho_E(x)$ weighted by additional unknown $X$ powers of $A(x)$, $\rho_\text{eff.}=\rho_E\times A^X$.
 We therefore ought to estimate the impact of $\varphi$ on the mechanical properties of the medium.
 A derivation of the bulk modulus from first principles is, in general, a very difficult problem, and, to the best of our knowledge, no general analytical formula exists.
 However, an estimation of its scaling with microscopic parameters can be obtained using the following argument: \begin{widetext}

 \end{widetext} where $u$ is the interatomic potential energy per atom, $V_0$ is the material's equilibrium volume, $E_\text{Rydberg}$ and $R_\text{Bohr}$ are the Rydberg energy and the Bohr radius, respectively.
 The above expression reasonably captures the order of magnitude of the value of $B$ when compared with real data.
-Therefore, the effective density accessible via measurements of sound wave velocities is
+Denoted by $B_0$ the measured bulk modulus on the surface, and taking into account the non-trivial $m_e(x)$ dependence in the Einstein frame, the measured quantity is then $v_L^2=B_0 A(x)^4/\rho_E(x)$.